zillow/redux-inputs/INPUTCONFIG.md

 #### Must return one of the following:
 - *(Boolean)*: true for valid, false for invalid.
-- *(Object)* `newInputState` : represents the new state of the input.
-This can be used to add error information to the input state, such as setting errorText.
+- *(String)*: indicates an error and becomes errorText, which is added to the input state
 - *(Promise)*: a promise for performing async validation.
 Resolves if valid, rejects if invalid
     - `resolve` *(Function)*
     - `reject` *(Function)*
-        - Optionally, reject can be passed *(String)* `errorMessage`, which is added to the input state.
+        - Optionally, reject can be passed *(String)* `errorText`, which is added to the input state.

 #### Example